 "My mother died protecting us," Kiera said, her voice flat.
 "But the world still needs the Peacekeeper."

-Pierce, showed a rare glimpse of sadness today.
+Pierce nodded, a tinge of sorrow present.
 She stepped forward and placed a smooth compact device in Kiera’s hand.

 She looked down at it, an advanced cloaking device that was at the end of its experimental stage.
 "And this company still needs Rebecca.
 So, I’m going to play her.”

 If Pierce or D’Silva were surprised, they didn’t show it.
 She was committing six different types of fraud.
 The world would forgive her later once the Jawal had been defeated.
-Or the world would never know.
+Or it would never know.

 ”We keep it between us - until I can stabilize this company."
-Tears were streaming down her face no matter how hard she tried to blink them away.
+Tears streamed down her face no matter how hard she blinked them away.

 "Then I'll let my mother rest."

-The next day, Kiera, cloaked in her mother’s identity, sat in an I.T. hospital bed.
-The chin-length blonde cut was gone, replaced by the thick, long blonde hair of Rebecca.
+The next day, Kiera, cloaked as her mother’s, sat in an I.T. hospital bed.
+The chin-length blonde cut was gone, replaced by the long blonde hair of Rebecca.
 Kiera’s brown eyes were now Rebecca’s striking blue.

 The doors slid and two figures entered timidly.
 Jason smiled warmly upon seeing Rebecca in the bed.
 Layla jumped ahead of him and shoved a bouquet of flowers into Rebecca, a.k.a., Kiera’s face.